The cost is not always immediate. It shows up quietly.

-It also shows up in places boards are just beginning to notice: a staff member using an AI tool that processes student data under terms no one reviewed, a student-facing platform with embedded AI features that were never disclosed, a liability exposure that did not exist two years ago.
+It also shows up in places leadership is just beginning to notice.
+A staff member using an AI tool that processes student data under terms no one reviewed.
+A student-facing platform with embedded AI features that were never disclosed.
+A liability exposure that did not exist two years ago.

 These are not hypothetical situations.
-They are what happens when technology -- and AI adoption -- grows faster than governance.
+They are what happens when technology complexity outpaces the structure around it.

 Here is what working together looks like.